Unemployment claims decline in Georgia amid complaints of slow processing

-ATLANTA - First-time unemployment claims in Georgia fell by 11,053 last week to 73,931, the state Department of Labor reported Thursday.
+ATLANTA - First-time unemployment claims in Georgia fell by 11,053 the last week of July to 73,931, the state Department of Labor reported Thursday, Aug.
+6.

 Still, the nearly 3.4 million initial claims the state agency has processed since March 21 is more than the labor department handled during the last eight years combined.